ady624/hikvision-nvr/README.md

     	}
     }

-The nvr.ip reffers to the IP of your NVR, it is used to authenticate the source.
+The nvr.ip refers to the IP of your NVR, it is used to authenticate the source.
 The nvr.sender needs to match the NVR's Sender's Address configured below.
 The nvr.user and nvr.password must match the username and password entered in your NVR settings configured below.
-For ST, the host is whatever your IDE host resides on, for US customers, most likely graph.api.smartthings.com - use the URL in your IDE.
+For ST, the host is whatever your IDE host resides on, for US customers, most likely graph.api.smartthings.com or graph-na02-useast1.api.smartthings.com - use the URL in your IDE.
 The accessToken and appId need a little digging, until the app will be adapted to provide them.
 Open your IDE and go to Locations, then click on the smartapps link in the location you installed the app, then find it in the list and click on its name.
 The access token is found in the Application State.
+If you don't see the access token make sure you have enabled OATH in the smartapp.
 You can find all three parameters in the endpoint field of the form https://{{host}}:443/api/token/{{accessToken}}/smartapps/installations/{{appId}}/
 If you want your mail forwarded over, you'll need to enter your email settings in the mail section.
 Save the config.json file and then, to run the server, run either